johnridesabike/acutis/docs/manual.md

 ## Mapping

-The `map` statement is similar to `match` except that it is used on lists to render each value of the list.
+The `map` expression is similar to `match` except that it is used on lists to render each value of the list.

 These props: